 Modeling Assistance Workshop (MAW)

 The popular Modeling Assistance Workshop will be offered again this year.
 Modeling assistance opportunities include two workshops, as well as the opportunity to obtain modeling assistance at any time during the conference.
-Jack Homer and Rod MacDonald will be organizing these activities.
+Gary Hirsch and Rod MacDonald will be organizing these activities.
 This offering enables participants to obtain one-on-one coaching on specific modeling questions.
 Questions may relate to a model that you are thinking about, studying, or developing.
-Questions may also relate to something that you don’t understand in one of the system dynamics textbooks or software packages.
+Questions may also relate to something that you don’t understand in one of the System Dynamics textbooks or software packages.
 You might even get the author of the textbook or software as your coach!
 All levels of modeling background are welcome, from beginner to advanced.
 Modeling questions may cover problem articulation, dynamic hypothesis, model formulation, model testing, or policy design and evaluation.
 Bring whatever materials you need to describe your modeling question, including pencil and paper, diagrams, articles, books, or laptop computers.
 If you bring a computer, be sure your battery is fully charged, as we cannot guarantee electrical power or power adapters.

 The Modeling Assistance Workshop will be held Monday and Tuesday during the hour immediately before the lunch break.
 Although each workshop is formally only one hour long, the workshop has been scheduled before lunch so that modelers and coaches may continue their discussions into the lunch period if they so desire.
 Others who would like to observe the process are cordially invited to join as spectators during these public workshops.
 In addition, we plan to have a room with flipcharts, worktables and chairs, and electrical power to be continuously available throughout the conference for one-on-one modeling assistance sessions outside of the two public workshop times.